-- According to Section 167.031 of the Missouri Revised Statutes, a parent or guardian of a child between seven and sixteen years of age shall cause the child to attend regularly some public, private, parochial, parish, home school or a combination of such schools.
+- According to RSMo 167.031 of the Missouri Revised Statutes, a parent or guardian of a child between seven and sixteen years of age shall cause the child to attend regularly some public, private, parochial, parish, home school or a combination of such schools.

 - If a parent decides to home school, he or she shall offer 1,000 hours of instruction during the school year, with at least 600 hours in the basics of reading, language arts, mathematics, social studies, and science.
 At least 400 of the 600 hours shall occur in the home location.

 - The school year is defined as beginning July 1 and ending the next June 30.